Gyms and Fitness in Monaco: Where to Work Out

 |---|---|

 Many facilities offer trial sessions or week-long passes for visitors.
-Annual memberships generally offer a discount of 10–20% compared to monthly rates.
+Annual memberships generally offer a discount of 10 to 20 percent compared to monthly rates.

 Practical Information